 Note

-The Access Grant has been updated to include two track, each aligned with specific goals.
-Be sure to review the informational pages for the 2nd Open Call before planning and submitting your application.
+Since the 2nd Open Call, the Access Grant has been updated to include two tracks, each aligned with specific goals.
+Be sure to review the informational pages before planning and submitting your application.

 i4A Access Grant is aimed at LMIC researchers (including Master’s students, PhD students, postdoctoral researchers/fellows, principal investigators, laboratory technicians, staff scientists), as well as imaging facility staff (research, technical, service support incl. image analysts, software and hardware developers) and imaging facility management.
 It supports access to any imaging facility or laboratory of the applicant's choice that is equipped with the technologies and services needed to conduct biological or biomedical imaging.